yoterel/STORM-Net/README.md

 After creating a template model for a new cap, we strongly recommend fine-tunning our supplied neural network for best results.
 To do this, follow the steps below:

-1. Create synthetic data using the [render script](DataSynth/render.py) (this python script requires the template model as input).\
+1. Create synthetic data using the [render script](DataSynth/render.py) (notice this script requires the template model file path and the renderer executable path as input).
+We recommend usings a minimum of 30000 iterations:\
-   We recommend usings a minimum of 30000 iterations and the --transform argument.
-Notice this script requires an executable path to the renderer, which can be compiled using Unity as mentioned above, we can supply pre-built executables upon demand.
+   `python render.py path_to_template_model_file path_to_output_folder --exe path_to_renderer_executable --log path_to_output_log --iterations 30000`
 2. Train the network on the images using the [train script](CapCalibrator/train.py)\
    When training is done, a model file will be availble in the [models](CapCalibrator/models) directory.
 3. Use this model in the arguments supplied to the GUI / automatic calibration tools.